-The 18th Edition of the wiring regulation comes into effect on 1 January 2019.
+The 18th Edition of the wiring regulation came into effect on 1 January 2019.
 There are several changes in the Regulations that wholesalers must be aware of so that they can provide the correct products to their customers.
 These changes bring opportunities and these have been clearly explained by Gary Parker of ECA at recent EDA Regional Business Forums, which you can download here.

 Updated bulletin Friday 9/11/18

 One of the changes relates to the correct selection and coordination of RCDs.
 This may equally apply where RCDs are supplied as part of a pre-assembled consumer unit arrangement: